1j01/project-nexus/IDEAS.md

 * Visual package editor
 	* Help text for known fields
 	* Edit arbitrary data
-	* Use a tagged input component for `keywords` field
 	* Manage dependencies
 		* Install and remove packages
 		* See `npm outdated` information and easily update packages